 I was convinced there must be a way to make the mug cake without the egg because no one likes dealing with a fraction of an egg.

 After several trials (I actually finished all the leftover cake mix and had to open a new one), I finally made a few versions that I’m happy with.
 This chocolate mug cake is soft, fluffy and moist.
 It does have a little bit looser crumb since there is no egg acting as a binding agent, but if you are eating it in a mug, this shouldn’t be an issue.

 I don’t usually like to make cake mix cakes, but this is a quick way to satisfy your cake cravings without a lot of work or clean-up.
+Do you have an air fryer?
+You should check out my Air Fryer Cake Mix Mug Cake, too.
 You can check also find the rest of my mug cake recipes here.

 Find all my recipe videos on my youtube page.

 3 Ingredient Chocolate Cake Mix Mug Cake

 - 6 tbsp chocolate cake mix (see note)

 - In a microwave-safe mug, add cake mix, water and applesauce.
 Mix with a mini whisk until batter is smooth.
 If using chocolate chips, add and stir in 1 tbsp into the batter.
 Sprinkle remaining over top of the batter.

 - Cook in the microwave at full power for 1 minute.
 Allow cake to cool a few minutes before eating.